Canvassing: Around the world

 Originating in the United Kingdom, canvassing is most widespread in those countries that have borrowed from the British political system.
 It is standard practice in elections in Ireland, the United States, Canada, Australia, and New Zealand.
 In India, despite the million or more voters in many constituencies, parties have made the effort to have canvassers visit the door of each house in each village.

 Door-to-door canvassing has been little known in most other countries.
 It has been used in several Latin American countries, including Brazil and Chile.
+By utilizing newer technological resources like WhatsApp, voter turnout has increased among younger voters in Brazil.
 After the highly publicized canvassing tactics of the Obama campaign, similar tactics have been tried in France and Germany.

 In Scandinavia door-to-door canvassing was an accepted part of election campaigning in the first half of the 20th century, but has since faded.
-It still exists, but a political party knocking on someone's door is considered somewhat unseemly.
+It still exists, but an activist knocking on someone's door is considered somewhat unseemly.
 More widespread workplace canvasses have been organized, either by labour unions or by employers.

+In Pakistan, it has been found that canvassing is effective in increasing voter turnout and in facilitating political conversation when catered towards the men and women in the household.

+In America, there seems to be a consensus that door-to-door canvassing might not be as important to young and BIPOC voters as online engagement canvassing is.
+Although Trump's campaign with a lot of door-to-door canvassing did get him a second win, the way he got it was through convincing his voters to go canvass themselves instead of Trump's campaign hiring people to canvass.

-Canvassing for votes is forbidden in Japan.
+Canvassing for votes is forbidden in Japan due to fear of leftist control.
 This has been the case since the original General Election Law of 1925.
 The restrictions have been brought to the Supreme Court on several occasions, but have been upheld as constitutional.